 You can park your vehicle in the limited parking spaces available.

-As soon as you get out of the car, the viewpoint offers us a spectacular panoramic view of the center and west of the island.
+As soon as you get out of the car, the viewpoint offers a spectacular panoramic view of the centre and west of the island.
 The imposing presence of Mount Teide stands out in the background.
 From there you can see the two most representative rocks of the summit of Gran Canaria, the Nublo and the Bentayga.

 DAY 16: DEDO DE DIOS BEACH - BALCONY VIEWPOINT.